pyvista/pyvista/docs/index.rst

 Boolean Operations on Meshes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Combine two meshes and attempts to create a manifold mesh.
+Combine two meshes to create a manifold mesh.

 .. jupyter-execute::